harwoeck/wiki-sdk/source/index.html.md

 // Your bot successfully rotated into the right direction (dirEast if default value is dirNorth)
 ```

-The player is able to watch in 4 different directions:
-`vikebot.DirectionNorth` , `vikebot.DirectionEast` , `vikebot.DirectionSouth` and `vikebot.DirectionWest` where north is at the top of the map.
  If the function is called with the string parameter `vikebot.angleRight` the player is rotating to the right and with `vikebot.angleLeft` the player is rotating to the left.
 Default watching direction of the player is `vikebot.DirectionNorth`

 ## Move